AcademySoftwareFoundation/rez/src/rez/SOLVER.md

 ## Glossary

 * A **phase** is a current state of the solve.
 It contains a list of **scopes**.

-A 'scope' is a package request.
+* A **scope** is a package request.
 If the request isn't a conflict, then a scope also contains the actual list of variants that match the request.

 The solve loop performs 5 different types of operations: